wizered67/TriangleCounter/README.md

 If the number of points in the list passed into groupTriangles is less than 3, it iterates through all points connected to the new one and recursively calls groupTriangles, with each call adding a different adjacent point to the list.
 After processing all triangles containing one point, groupTriangles is called again for the rest of the points.
 Once the algorithm finishes, the number of triangles can be found by checking the size of the list of all triangles found.

-If I were to return to this algorithm now, years after originally making it, I believe I could improve it by not considering connected points that have already been processed.
+If I were to return to this algorithm now, I believe I could improve it by not considering connected points that have already been processed.